mrworf/iceshelf/README.md

 1. Loads backup database if available
 2. Empties prep directory of any files
-3. Creates a tar file (recreating directory structure) until no more are found or limit is hit.
+3. Streams the archive through `tar` (recreating directory structure) until no more files are found or the limit is hit.
 If this wasn't the first run, only new or changed files are added
-4. Depending on options, tar file is compressed with bzip2
+4. Depending on options, the tar stream is compressed with a bzip2-compatible compressor (`pbzip2`, `lbzip2`, then `bzip2`)
-5. The archive is encrypted with a public key of your choice
+5. The archive stream is encrypted with a public key of your choice
-6. The archive is signed with a public key of your choice (not necessarily the same as in #6)
+6. The archive stream is signed with a public key of your choice (not necessarily the same as in #5)
 7. A manifest of all files in the archive + checksums is stored as a JSON file
 8. The manifest is signed (using ASCII instead of binary to keep it readable)
 9. Parity file(s) are created to allow the archive to be restored should bitrot happen